YangFei9606/yangfei.github.io/_pages/about.md

 I was born in Harbin, Heilongjiang.
-I received his bachelor's degree in Automation from Harbin Institute of Technology in 2018, then he obtained his Ph.D. degree in Electrical and Electronic Engineering from The University of Adelaide in 2022.
+I received his bachelor's degree in Automation from Harbin Institute of Technology in 2018, then I obtained my Ph.D. degree in Electrical and Electronic Engineering from The University of Adelaide in 2022.

 My research interest includes neural networks, intelligent control, real-time embedded systems and robotics.
 I am a currently highly self-cited researcher recognised by Google Scholar and Clarivate.